 If you are yet to be convinced that waxing is an important part of your car’s maintenance routine, here are a few reasons why you should give it serious consideration:

 - Waxing serves as an extra layer of protection on your car’s paint, insulating it from external factors that would fade it.
-As paint is the most exposed part of the car, it gets the most punishment from environmental factors, and once these factors overwhelm your car’s paint, it starts to affect the body of your car itself, causing rust in metal body works and breaking for plastics.
+As the paint is the most exposed part of the car, it gets the most punishment from environmental factors, and once these factors overwhelm your car’s paint, it starts to affect the body of your car itself, causing rust in the metal body works and breaking for plastics.

-- It extends the shine, beauty and newness of your car paint, saving you from an essential paint job every few years.
+- It extends the shine, beauty, and newness of your car paint, saving you from an essential paint job every few years.
 With that, while your paint makes your car look presentable (to say the least), the best car waxes make such impressions last.